AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/pdf-accessibility-checker-api.md

 ## API Parameters

-### Page ranges (_pageRanges_)
+### Page start (_pageStart_)

-Specifies the number of pages for which accessibility to be checked.
-Each object has the following properties:
-* **Start Page**  (*start*) : If "pageStart" is not provided, the first page is considered the default startPage.
+The parameter allows for the specification of the starting page for the accessibility check.
+If "pageStart" is not provided, the first page is considered the default startPage.
 It should be greater than equal to 1.

+### Page end (_pageEnd_)

-* **End Page**  (*end*) : If "pageEnd" is not provided, the last page is considered the default pageEnd.
-It should be greater than equal to 1.
+The parameter allows for the specification of the ending page for the accessibility check.
+If "pageEnd" is not provided, the last page is considered the default pageEnd.
+It should be greater than equal to 1.g

 ## REST API